Click on the Main Categories above to start your adventure.

 therapies are used in very similar ways.
 Systematic desensitisation aims to

-This was found to be a successful treatment for musicians (Deutsch 1999).
+response.
+This was found to be a successful treatment for musicians (Deutsch

-Another is behaviour modification, which is specifically aimed at changing
+1999).
+Another is behaviour modification, which is specifically aimed at

-behaviour, and therefore behavioural symptoms, but it is not concerned with the
+changing behaviour, and therefore behavioural symptoms, but it is not

-person's thoughts and feelings.
-You are more likely to see positive behaviour if
+concerned with the person's thoughts and feelings.
+You are more likely to see

-it is rewarded with positive reinforcement.
-As stated before, anxiety is
+positive behaviour if it is rewarded with positive reinforcement.
+As stated

-accompanied by increased and prolonged physiological arousal.
-Basically by
+before, anxiety is accompanied by increased and prolonged physiological

 As

-therapies used to overcome performance anxiety.
-Psychodynamic is a term that
+most therapies used to overcome performance anxiety.
+Psychodynamic is a term

-encompasses those areas in psychology, which assume we are driven by the content
+that encompasses those areas in psychology, which assume we are driven by the

-in our minds.
-An important idea in the psychodynamic approach is the view that
+content in our minds.
+An important idea in the psychodynamic approach is the

-our childhood experiences have a considerable influence on our behaviour as
+view that our childhood experiences have a considerable influence on our

-adults.
-This would imply that the reason behind some incidences of performance
+behaviour as adults.
+This would imply that the reason behind some incidences

-anxiety might be some bad experience of performing in the informative years.
+of performance anxiety might be some bad experience of performing in the

 This method also implies that